initialzero/domain-sample-application/README.md

 - URI of JasperReportsServer;
 - username;
 - password;
-- base foder, where samples will be located.
+- base folder, where samples will be located.

 Domain sample application allow you set this parameters from command line or enter path to `properties` file.